rodrigoschott/RimworldWaterPhysics/RimworldWaterSpringMod/README.md

 	- Spreads to neighbors when volume allows; respects min-diff transfer rule.
 	- Prevents equal-volume oscillation; optional anti-backflow cooldown.
 	- Inspector string is clean (no empty lines).
+	- Evaporation: when enabled, stable tiles at or below a threshold volume periodically roll to evaporate 1 unit; roofed behavior is configurable.
+When a tile dries (volume hits 0), original terrain is restored.

 - Building_WaterSpring (Thing):
 	- Periodically spawns or increments FlowingWater on its own tile.